-A student who has enrolled in an award-bearing programme offered by the College is normally not allowed to concurrently register for another award-bearing programme offered by the College or another education institution.
-For concurrent enrolment, students should seek written approval from the respective Programme Leader before registration to the programme(s).
+- 2.3.1 A student who has enrolled in an award-bearing programme offered by the College is normally not allowed to concurrently register for another award-bearing programme offered by the College or another education institution.
+For concurrent enrolment, students should seek recommendation from the respective Programme Leader and written approval from the School Dean before registration to the programme(s). - 2.3.3 Application form (REG-17) together with supporting documents have to be submitted to the Registry before the commencement of the semester concerned.